alexeygrigorev/mlwiki.org/index.php/Expected_Utility_Theory.md

 ---
-title: "Expected Utility Theory"
 layout: default
 permalink: /index.php/Expected_Utility_Theory
+tags:
+- decision-under-risk
+title: Expected Utility Theory
 ---

-# Expected Utility Theory

 ## Expected Utility Theory
 [We see](Expected_Values_for_Lotteries) that using [Expected Value](Expected_Value) is not enough to compare simple lotteries in [Decision Trees](Decision_Tree_(Decision_Theory))